pi-internet-bridge

 sudo nano /etc/sysctl.conf

-In the file find the line that has
+In the file find the following line

 #net.ipv4.ip_forward=1